Neurons Speak in Ranges: Breaking Free from Discrete Neuronal Attribution: Alternative Activation Interventions

-The mean replacement strategy corresponds to setting the intervention function to $\phi(x) = \mu$, where $\mu$ is the mean activation of the neuron $x$ computed over a general next-token prediction task on the Wikipedia\citep{wikidump}.
+The mean replacement strategy corresponds to setting the intervention function to $\phi(x) = \mu$, where $\mu$ is the mean activation of the neuron $x$ computed over a general next-token prediction task on the Wikipedia~\citep{wikidump}.

-In Table~\ref{tab:mean_replacement}, we assess the effect of mean replacement using both neuron masking and activation range masking.
+In Tables~\ref{tab:mean_replacement_db}, we assess the effect of mean replacement using both neuron masking and activation range masking on the DB-Pedia dataset.
 In every class, neuron masking results in more severe degradation than range-based masking across all auxiliary and general metrics.

 Across metrics (Acc, Conf, CAcc, and CConf), activation range masking consistently outperforms neuron masking.
 The degradation in accuracy and confidence of auxiliary concepts is significantly lower under range-based interventions.
 For instance, in Class 3, neuron masking causes a drop of -1.000 in Acc and -0.766 in CAcc, whereas activation range masking yields a similar Acc drop (-1.000) but a substantially smaller decline in CAcc (-0.538).
 A similar pattern repeats across all classes; for example, in Class 0, neuron masking results in CAcc of -0.685 while activation range masking yields -0.551.
 In Class 7, neuron masking shows a CAcc of -0.491 compared to -0.267 for activation range masking.